IPGP/rinexmod/README.md

                assign sitelogs to correspondig files, based on the file's name.
-               The script will take the start and end time of each proceeded file and use them to extract from the sitelog the station instrumentation of the corresponding period and fill file's header with following infos :
+               The script will take the start and end time of each proceeded file and use them to extract from the sitelog the station instrumentation of the corresponding period and fill file's header with following infos:
                        Four Character ID
                        X coordinate (m)
                        Y coordinate (m)